Quiere conocer gente

 - danced salsa in almost every city I went to

-- DJed salsa in: Reykjavik, Oslo, Copenhagen, Berlin, Paris, Prague, Walsall (near Birmingham), Bangkok, Bali, Kuala Lumpur and Shanghai
+- DJed salsa in: Reykjavik, Oslo, Copenhagen, Berlin, Paris, Prague, Madrid, Bangkok, Bali, Kuala Lumpur, and Shanghai

 - lived for 5 months in Malaysia as part of a failed effort to establish myself as a salsa DJ and instructor in Southeast Asia